Introduction Of Arsenox 1mg Injection

 Pregnancy

-Do not take Arsenox 1mg injection if you are pregnant because this may harm the unborn baby.
+Do not take Arsenox if you are pregnant because this may harm the unborn baby.
 Inform your physician if you are pregnant, suspecting pregnancy, or planning to get pregnant during the treatment.
-Use effective birth control methods during the treatment and for at least six months (females) or three months (males) after completing the therapy.

 Breast Feeding

-Breastfeeding is not recommended in patients taking Arsenox 1mg injection because the medicine passes into the breast milk in small amounts and may harm your baby.
-Discontinue breastfeeding during treatment and for two weeks after treatment with this medicine.
+Breastfeeding is not recommended in patients taking Arsenox because the medicine passes into the breast milk in small amounts and may harm your baby.

 Lungs

-It is unknown whether Arsenox 1mg injection can be used in patients with lung disorders.
-Consult your doctor if you have any lung diseases before starting the treatment.
+It is unknown whether Arsenox can be used in patients with lung disorders.

 Liver